roman-milk/roman-milk.github.io/teacher-undressed.md

   May helped Vicky manoeuvre onto his penis, with a hand guiding it in.
 Vicky sank down its length, with her weight pushing it right up inside her.
 William and Vicky sighed with satisfaction.
 Before she could lift herself up its length, May straightened her legs either side of him, with her feet beside his head.
 Vicky let out a heartfelt whimper.

   'Oh!
 God!
 It's so deep, I can't move,' Vicky moaned.
-Report_Story #3